Only 13 States Offer Strong Mental Health Coverage Protections After Federal Rollback

 In January 2025, the ERISA Industry Committee (ERIC), a trade group representing large employers, sued to block the rule.
 On May 15, 2025, DOL, HHS and Treasury issued a joint statement saying they would not enforce the 2024 rule's new provisions during the litigation or for 18 months after a final resolution.

 The nonenforcement policy applies only to the 2024 rule's new provisions.
 MHPAEA's core statutory requirements remain in effect.
-But the documentation, comparative analysis and results-data requirements are not currently being enforced.
+The agencies, however, aren't enforcing the documentation, comparative analysis and results-data requirements.

-Three changes can happen when insurers aren't required to prove their mental health restrictions are justified:
+Three plan-level changes become possible when insurers aren't required to prove their mental health restrictions are justified:

 1. 1